 - Do you have confidence that you can pair up the right rod to the right real?

-Only you can answer those questions.
-If you are incredibly new, this rod and reel combo by Pflueger President Spinning Reel and Fenwick Eagle Fishing Rod Combo is a great starter set.
+If you are new to bass fishing this rod and reel combo by Pflueger President Spinning Reel and Fenwick Eagle Fishing Rod Combo is a great starter set.

 DIY - BUILD YOUR OWN SPINNING ROD